Testimonies of creative minds affected by brutalities of our times

 Medieval Geghard Monastery - Armenia

 Why Now?
 Why Me?

-As a descendant of the last century’s first, fully documented, yet to be recognized, Genocide
+As a descendant of the last century’s first, fully documented, yet to

 and its residual scars on the generations following.

 Having spent years interviewing artists living in exile, I feel it is then my duty as a descendent of the

 20th century’s first ethnic cleansing campaign and man’s inhumanity to man, to shed light upon the